KentaroV2/excel-first/Conventions/CodingConventions.md

 ...

-SleepingHours = 16 ' Sleep more on weekend.
+SleepingHours = 16 ' Sleeping hours on weekend is longer than that on weekday.
 ```

 At private scope, a constant or a variable should be **lower-snake**-case or **lower-camel**-case, respectively.
 Here is examples: